elianiva/elianiva.github.io/src/post/japanese-input-method-on-linux/index.md

 ## Fcitx
 ### What Is Fcitx?
-According to [Wikipedia](https://en.wikipedia.org/wiki/Fcitx), **Fcitx** is an input method fremaework with extension support for the X Window System that supports multiple input method engines.
+According to [Wikipedia](https://en.wikipedia.org/wiki/Fcitx), **Fcitx** is an input method framework with extension support for the X Window System that supports multiple input method engines.

 It supports multiple input engines like `fcitx-hangul` for Korean, `fcitx-mozc` for Japanese, `fcitx-googlepinyin` for Chinese, and more.